skoppe/dconf-2022/slides.md

 Hence software is easier to write, since problems can be decomposed into sub-problems, and better to understand, because you dont need to know everything to understand a small part.

-TODO: talk a bit about abstractions as building blocks of code

-1. use of abstractions as building blocks (both in code and data)
-2. recursive decomposition of the program as a method of creation/analysis of a program
-3. local reasoning helps understandability, and scope nesting is a good way of achieving local reasoning
-4. code blocks should have one entry and one exit point
-5. soundness and completeness: all programs can be safely written in a style that enables structured programming

-TODO: rephrase
-Looking at a sequence of regular instructions (i.e., without loops or alternatives) is easy.
-The preconditions of an instruction directly depend on the postconditions of the previous instruction.
-This is what Dijkstra calls enumerative reasoning.
-The conceptual gap between a sequence of instructions and the execution of those instructions in time is minimal.

-If we want to treat code blocks or function calls as instructions, we should ensure that they share as many properties as possible with the simple instructions.
-One of these properties is single entry, single exit point.
-Every instruction, every block of code and every function should have one single entry point so that we can easily check whether the preconditions are met.
-Similarly, they should have one single exit point so that we analyse a single set of postconditions.

-There is another advantage of using a single entry, single exit point strategy.
-The blocks and the function calls have the same shape as simple instructions.
-That allows us to apply the same type of reasoning to code blocks and to function calls, and permits us to have a simpler recursive decomposition.

-<->

 -->

 ---